privateprep/coding-space-website/src/pages/programs/online-classes.md

       ## L﻿earn to code from anywhere

       I﻿n our online coding lessons, kids and teens ages 6-17 learn to code in Scratch, JavaScript, Python, and more, while building key critical thinking and problem solving skills.
-Unlike virtually all other online classes, The Coding Space doesn't teach through lecture or follow-along instructions.
-Instead we ask targeted questions that lead students to figuring out solutions on their own as they code a wide variety of projects and develop their inner critical voice.
+Our customized curriculum was created to inspire your child to achieve their maximum potential.
+This student-centered approach combines project-based learning with platforms like WoofJS, a JavaScript learning environment created by The Coding Space, allowing students to be challenged at their individual level and pace.
     fgColor: "#264548"
   - type: textOnly
     textAlign: center